rapidsai/deployment/source/mig.md

 For example, partitioning two GPUs into 7 x 10GB instances each and setting up a cluster with all 14 instances should be ok.
 However, partitioning one of the GPUs into 7 x 10GB instances and another with 3 x 20GB should be avoided.

 Unlike for a system composed of unpartitioned GPUs, Dask-CUDA cannot automatically infer the GPUs to be utilized for the cluster.
 In a MIG setup, the user is then required to specify the GPU instances to be used by the cluster.
-This is achieved by specifying either the `CUDA_VISIBLE_DEVICES` environment variable for either `LocalCUDACluster` or `dask-cuda-worker`, or the homonymous argument for `LocalCUDACluster`.
+This is achieved by specifying either the `CUDA_VISIBLE_DEVICES` environment variable for either {class}`dask_cuda.LocalCUDACluster` or `dask-cuda-worker`, or the homonymous argument for {class}`dask_cuda.LocalCUDACluster`.

 Physical GPUs can be addressed by their indices `[0..N)` (where `N` is the total number of GPUs installed) or by its name composed of the `GPU-` prefix followed by its UUID.
 MIG instances have no indices and can only be addressed by their names, composed of the `MIG-` prefix followed by its UUID.
 The name of a MIG instance will the look similar to: `MIG-41b3359c-e721-56e5-8009-12e5797ed514`.